Kanfachan/Recipe-Page/README.md

 Greetings!

--The **Recipe Page** is an HTML workshop offered by freeCodeCamp.
+This **Recipe Page** is an HTML workshop offered by freeCodeCamp.

--The purpose of this HTML project is to learn and better understand HTML by building a webpage with a creamy French onion pasta recipe.
+The purpose of this HTML project is to learn and better understand HTML by building a webpage with a creamy French onion pasta recipe.

--By utilizing the most common HTML tags, the course has allowed me to construct my own recipe page application
+By utilizing the most common HTML tags, the course has allowed me to construct my own recipe page application

 ## Installation